-There is such a selection of door closers available on the market, and you may wonder why anyone might choose to install floor springs rather than standard overhead door closers.
-They do after all require slightly more experience to install in comparison to rack and pinion scissor arm closers.
+The market has a wide variety of door closers.
+You may wonder why you might choose to install floor springs rather than an overhead door closer.
+They do require more precision to install in comparison to rack and pinion closers.

 In this article, we explore some of the key reasons that you might choose a floor spring for your external or internal door.